-The Guildhall's 4+1 Program is a collaboration with the Lyle School's Computer Science and Engineering Department and the Meadows School's Art Division.
-The 4+1 Program allows Lyle computer science and Meadows art students to begin Guildhall coursework while undergraduates to get a jumpstart on earning a Master of Interactive Technology (MIT) degree.
+The Guildhall's collaborative programs are a partnership with the Lyle School's Computer Science and Engineering Department and the Meadows School's Art Division.
+The collaborative programs allow Lyle computer science and Meadows art students to begin Guildhall coursework while undergraduates to get a jumpstart on earning a Master of Interactive Technology (MIT) degree.

 While finishing the last term of their undergraduate coursework, collaborative students take eight Guildhall courses according to the specialization they wish to pursue once enrolled at The Guildhall.
 For more information on this program and its courses, see the Admission Requirements.

 Southern Methodist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Baccalaureate, Master's, Professional, and Doctoral degrees.

 Southern Methodist University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).